 Aloe saponaria (Aiton) Haw., now a synonym, was described by Adrian Hardy Haworth in Translations of the Linnean Society of London in 1804.
 It was first described as Aloe perfoliata var. saponaria by William Aiton in Hortus Kewensis in 1789.

-Kyle and his family became very good friends of mine, like family, over the 4 years I lived there.
+Kyle and his family became very good friends of mine, like family, over the 3 years I lived in Leland, Mississippi.

 When I started doing research I discovered it was an Aloe saponaria… Back then, Aloe saponaria and Aloe maculata were two different accepted species.
 The main reason I didn’t think it was an Aloe maculata was by the way the flower clusters are shaped.
 Most of the Aloe maculata photos I saw had flattish looking flower clusters.
 In fact, information online about Aloe maculata say that one of the distinguishing characteristics is the flat-topped flower clusters.
 Mine DOES NOT.
 PLUS, many of the photos of their flowers were yellow.